Integrate with custom checkout and payment iframe

 Get the result of the transaction

-If you use the payment gateway webhook, you can identify the transaction by the BillPro merchant order_id and merchant customer_id.
-The merchant customer ID is part of a customer object with more attributes.
+If you subscribe to the payment gateway webhook, you can identify the transaction by BillPro's merchant order_id and merchant customer_id.
+The merchant customer ID is part of a customer object that has more attributes.
 BillPro also uses its own unique system identifier for the order, called the ZUID, which is sent as the merchant transaction ID.

 1. “merchantInvoiceId”:“ABCD123123”